MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 }
 ```

-easy code styles could be enforced by using a `.vscode/settings.json` in the root of a vscode session.
+easy code styles could be enforced by using a `.vscode/settings.json` in the root of a VScode session.

 ```json
 // .vscode/settings.json